 Note: You can also choose a black background, if you and your followers use Instagram in Dark Mode.

 This tutorial shows you a workaround for posting full portrait pictures and videos on Instagram.
 You can use Kapwing’s Resizer to post multiple images with different sizes on Instagram, add a thin white border around your media, and publish TikTok and Snap videos.
 I hope that it helps speed up your social media workflow and enables you to post your beautiful and fun candid moments to Instagram.

-For more ideas, tutorials, and features, check back in at the Kapwing Resources page or our YouTube channel!
+Check back in at the Kapwing Resources page or our YouTube channel for other content creation tips and tutorials!
 And remember to tag us @KapwingApp whenever you share your content on social media– we love to see what our creators are passionate about!